Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 # Chatrooms

 One of the features of this app is chatrooms.
 Chat rooms similar to irc rooms or group chats are a way for multiple users to communicate.
-All messages sent in the room are brodcasted to all people in the room.
+All messages sent in the room are broadcasted to all people in the room.
 Users can create and join chatrooms.

 ## Chatroom Object: